luisfernandomelon/NVimmer/README.md

 10. Wechat wxml
 11. react js/jsx/tsx
 12. Kotlin
-13. English Words 1K+
+13. English Words
 14. Emoji (type `:` select emoji)

-NVimmer will use **Prettier and eslint** as the default linter and formatter for the fontend!
+Attention: NVimmer will use **Prettier and eslint** as the default linter and formatter for the fontend!

 ## [Recommended] Ubuntu/Deepin Onekey Install 🚤 🚤 🚤